Resident234/php.net/pages/www.php.net_language.references.pass.php.md

 <?php
 // PHP &gt;= 5.6

-// Here we use the &apos;use&apos; operator to create a variable within the scope of the function.
-Although it may seem that the newly created variable has something to do with &apos;$x&apos; that is outside the function, we are actually creating a &apos;$x&apos; variable within the function that has nothing to do with the &apos;$x&apos; variable outside the function.
+// Here we use the 'use' operator to create a variable within the scope of the function.
+Although it may seem that the newly created variable has something to do with '$x' that is outside the function, we are actually creating a '$x' variable within the function that has nothing to do with the '$x' variable outside the function.
 We are talking about the same names but different content locations in memory.
 $x = 10;
 (function() use ($x){
     $x = $x*$x;